-o A pharmacist may give the vaccine in the pharmacy or another provider may give it in the doctor's office.
+A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in.

 Below are 4 examples of ways you might get a Part D vaccine.